CANADA FX DEBT-C$ up but pressured by oil, bonds rise

 TORONTO, March 31 (Reuters) - The Canadian dollar climbed against the U.S. currency on Tuesday, spurred by firmer equity markets and recovering a portion of the previous session's big losses.

-The threat of bankruptcy at General Motors (GM.N: Quote) and Chrysler drove the Canadian dollar to almost a two-week low against the greenback on Monday as the U.S. dollar benefited from a flight to safety.
+The threat of bankruptcy at General Motors (GM.N) and Chrysler drove the Canadian dollar to almost a two-week low against the greenback on Monday as the U.S. dollar benefited from a flight to safety.

 At 9:50 a.m.
 (1450 GMT), the Canadian unit was at C$1.2590 to the U.S. dollar, or 79.43 U.S. cents, up from C$1.2618 to the U.S. dollar, or 79.25 U.S. cents, at Monday's close.